BiuBiuBiLL/NPEET_LNC/README.md

 >>> MI.mi_Kraskov([x,y],k=5,base=np.exp(1)) #Same data applied to Kraskov estimator
 Output: 0.62745310245310382
 ```

+One need to specify the thresholding parameter alpha when using LNC estimator.
+This parameter is related to the nearest-neighbor parameter k and the dimensionality d, see alpha.xlsx for a detailed alpha value to use.

-See the references on implemented estimators.
+Also see the references on implemented estimators.

 				A Kraskov, H Stögbauer, P Grassberger.
 				http://pre.aps.org/abstract/PRE/v69/i6/e066138